 Short films do not have a specific criteria that they need to oblige to in order to be referred to as a short film however the duration of the film is important though again not specific.
 A short film is any film that is not long enough to be considered or named a full length feature film; meaning it can be anything from 2 minutes long to 15 minutes.

-A short film is not a genre but rather a category to help audiences put these types of films in a particular group as though short films are just films that are compressed or have a shorter duration period, there are many differences between this type of film and a full length feature film.
+of films in a particular group as though short films are just films that are compressed or have a shorter duration period, there are many differences between this type of film and a full length feature film.
 Directors of these films are able to have less restrictions compared to a feature film as they do not have to create a well thought out plot but can actually start at any point of a plot and usually has an open narrative meaning there are not many, if any, resolutions to the film.
 Following normal film conventions is also something that short films do not need to do as with a shorter time frame there is a smaller canvas so to speak, therefore directors and producers need to be creative, imaginative and organised meaning following conventions is not a must.

 Another purpose for short film is to show education and awareness.
 If the film has this purpose they are usually used in schools to make a point and try educate people visually and in a short period of time to make it more effective.
 An example of this is the short film "Gravity" by Colin Hutton which focuses on youths in Britain showing the effects of peer pressure and gun crime starting from a young age as well as the consequences that follow that.
 This film is assumed to be shown in a school to raise awareness in the students.